Requirements for a German Visa

 If your visa is denied, you can appeal within 4 weeks or file a lawsuit against it at the Berlin Administrative Court.
 A lawsuit is possible immediately after receiving the rejection notice or an unsuccessful appeal.
 The embassy will let you know the reasons for the rejection.
 For an appeal or a lawsuit, additional documents are required to refute the reasons for the refusal.

-Required documents for visa applications
+Visa requirements: Required documents for applications

 Many visa documents are required for every visa application, whether a short-term Schengen visa or a German national visa.
 Other papers and certificates are only required for certain visa categories.
 For example, you do not generally have to provide proof of language skills for a short-term visa.
 Still, they are required to obtain a student visa or a visa for vocational training in Germany.